juliafmorgado/30DaysOtel/week2/day9.md

 └─ check_item_SKU789 (450ms)  ← Start: 0ms (parallel!)
 ```

-In a waterfall view, you'll see these bars overlapping, indicating parallel execution.
+In a waterfall view, we'll see these bars overlapping, indicating parallel execution.

 ---